 Any variant of these fixtures (one side bearing right or left or both sides bearing) may be applied provided they use an L0 style fixture as a reference (i.e. cylindrical and symmetrical base without additional extensions or protrusions different from those needed to mount the calliper assembly).
 For example, Figure 8.4 illustrates three different versions of an L0-U fixture: With two side bearings, one side bearing, and a cantilevered spindle.
 Unique brake mounting systems for braking technologies that the L0-U or the L0-P cannot accommodate may deviate from this requirement.
-In such a case, the testing facility shall submit the proper documentation demonstrating the need for their use.
+In such a case, the testing facility shall submit the proper documentation demonstrating the need for their use and prove equivalency of the alternative method with the requirements of this UN GTR together with the technical authority.

-The testing facility shall install the brake configuration (brake disc and calliper or drum assembly) such that it always rotates in the evacuation direction when driving forward as shown in Figure 8.6.
+The testing facility shall install the brake assembly such that it always rotates in the evacuation direction when driving forward as shown in Figure 8.6.
 When the cooling air flows in a direction from right to left (Figure 8.6 left-hand side), the disc shall rotate in a counter-clockwise direction (CCW).
 When the cooling air flows in a direction from left to right (Figure 8.6 right-hand side), the disc shall rotate in a clockwise direction (CW).
-Alternative rotation directions are not allowed and will invalidate the test.
+Although the direction of airflow is opposite to the flow direction at the vehicle, alternative rotation directions are not allowed and will invalidate the test.